BUSINESS ACQUISITION FOR SUCKERS

 If and when you investigate any of the below you'll find some a lot more plausible than others.
 You might watch this Michael Kohler video and kill yourself laughing or view a Jonathan Jay video - and all the examples he trots out of people who took his course and became successful business owners - and you may actually buy into the fairy tale.

-But before you pay anyone any money, be extremely sceptical ...and do a lot of research.
+But before you pay anyone any money, be extremely sceptical.
+Do a lot of research and watch the contrapreneur video. to learn the tricks they use to snare you.
 Tempted to sign up for one of these courses?
 Just...

 If you've already seen any videos by Jeremy Harbour, Jonathan Jay, Dan Pena etc - people who sound like the real deal, you'd be forgiven for buying into their pitch.
 They've bought and sold businesses and have made the money.
 They must know what they're talking about, right?